 Acting for the purchaser of the Worldstore and Kiddicare businesses from administrators.
 A complex transaction which ultimately delivered a strategic imperative for the client.

 The full range of stakeholders that can be involved in insolvency and corporate restructuring transactions, including banks and other lenders, insolvency practitioners and receivers, and companies/boards of directors facing financial difficulties (or who wish to avoid facing them in future).

-Advising the board of an SPV service provider in a significant infrastructure project when disputes arose between the commissioning authority and the service provider, including interfacing with the client's lenders.
+- Advising the board of an Special Purpose Vehicle (SPV) service provider in a significant infrastructure project when disputes arose between the commissioning authority and the service provider, including interfacing with the client's lenders.